Shikaga/PitchBlackAnalysis/index.md

 An unfair question really.
 The real question is, is there a way to create a trilogy around the story of a normal character?
 The truth is that typical "normal man in the wrong place at the wrong time" characters normally start looking a little silly by the third time they are involved in an adventure.

-An obvious example would be Joh McClain (spelling), who starts off as a cop and deadbeat father and soon turns into a John Rambo on steroids.
-In many ways, Die Hard achieved more than most.
+An obvious example would be Joh McClain (spelling), begins his narrative journey as a police officer and deadbeat father and soon turns into a John Rambo on steroids.
+In many ways, the Die Hard series achieved more than most.
 While I am personally not a fan of Die Hard 2, by and large it remains believable (relatively speaking), and apart from a bit of nudging the fourth wall ("Why does this keep happening to us?", "Not again"), the characters remain in their own world.
 Die Hard: With a Vengance, does a much better job.
-Losing the fourth wall and pairing John up with an entertaining sidekick, Die Hard 3 feels like a perfect sequel.
+By losing the fourth wall and pairing John up with an entertaining sidekick, Die Hard 3 feels like a perfect sequel.
 John is no more powerful than he was in Die Hard one, and his motivation and circumstances are believable.

-However, things swiftly go downhill with Die Hard 4.0 (Live Free or Die Hard), with the character of John McLaine being almost unrecognisable, as he soon blowing up helicopters with cars and surfing jets (seriously not making this up, watch the movie).
+However, things swiftly go downhill with Die Hard 4.0 (Live Free or Die Hard), with the character of John McLain being almost unrecognisable, as he is soon blowing up helicopters with cars and surfing jets (seriously not making this up, watch the movie).

-And in many ways this is what is most tragic about Die Hard 4.0.
-It is actually a great movie.
+But in a way what is most tragic about Die Hard 4.0 is that it is actually a great movie.
 It would have fit in perfectly as a Brosnan era Bond film, or some equally slapstick action film.
 But it is not a good Die Hard film.

 Die Hard is supposed to be about about a New York Cop, doing the best he can in the situation.
-In Die Hard, when terrorists attack the Nakatomi Plaza, his first action, is to run away from danger.
-He then tries to call the police, the phone lines are cut.
+In Die Hard, when terrorists attack Nakatomi Plaza, his first action, is to run away from danger.
+He then tries to call the police; the phone lines are cut.
 He then pulls the fire alarm, and the call is diverted.
 He then takes down ONE terrorist, and uses his radio to call for help.
 Once police assistance arrives, he hides in the bathroom, until he suddenly realises that the roof has been rigged with explosives, forcing him to try to save hostages.

 At every junction his choices are quite logical and believable for his character.
 And this continues, by and large, for the next two films.
+But soon Hollywood require another movie, to capitalise on a much loved character, and quickly start looking around the back shelves for an action movie plot.

+Any will do, with a flick of a red pen John McLain quickly becomes a protagonist, complete with catchphrase and references to previous films.
+The fact that his character has suddenly become superhuman badass is irrelevant.

+Layout
+---

+Part 1: Hero

+A discussion about the differences between Riddicks in the three films

+Part 2: Villain

+A discussion about how the Riddick in Pitch Black is just as much a force of nature in the first film as the aliens that he dispatches.
+He is good because he is not in focus too much of the time, letting other characters largely carry the plot.

+Part 3: Cannon Fodder

+A discussion about how, although the supporting characters are auxiliary to the plot, the fact that we like them is a massive part of what makes Pitch Black good.
+It raises the stakes when we actually like the characters.

+Solution

+A discussion about how a sequel to a movie like Pitch Black can best be executed.
+Can it?

 Introduction